 Planning permission for the section of the road within the Dallington Grange development was granted by Northampton Borough Council.

 A detailed planning application for the section of the road the Council will build was submitted to the County Council's planning team and planning consent was granted by the Authority's Development Control Committee on 22nd September 2020 subject to a number of conditions being met before, during and after construction to ensure that the project is delivered responsibly in terms of its impact on local heritage assets, the environment and residents.
+View the report to the Development control committee, Site location and red line boundary plan, general arrangement plan and the landscape general arrangement plan:

 What happens next?